 EGR 1144 Sensors & Vision Systems

 Introduction to basic sensors used in Computer Integrated Manufacturing (CIM) systems.
 Theory of operation, wiring, installation, testing and troubleshooting sensors and circuits.
 The analysis of various methods of utilizing vision systems in industrial applications using camera, lighting and software.
-Three classroom, three lab hours per week.
+Two classroom, three lab hours per week.

 Prerequisites: EET 1120 and EGR 1128